 I used to watch Food Network all the time, but once the competition shows took over almost all of the programming, I stopped.
 About 2 years ago I began watching again, on weekend mornings to watch the cooking shows.
 I have several favorites hosts, and have made a few of the recipes.
 I do watch The Kitchen, because I like all of the hosts.
 A couple of weeks ago they did an episode on fun ways to get kids to eat their vegetables and Sunny Andersen did a recipe for carrot fries.

 My mom cooked carrots quite a bit when I was a kid, but they were really soft.
 I’m a big texture eater, so I wasn’t a fan of that at all.
 I did–and do–still eat raw carrots regularly.
 And I was that kid…if I didn’t like something I wouldn’t eat it.
 Heck, I’m the same way to this day!
-I will eat cooked carrots now, but they have to be tender-crisp.
-I also always incorporate them into a dish.
-A couple of my favorites include:
+I will eat cooked carrots now, but I still want them to have some texture.
+When I make my Tuna Pasta Salad I lightly saute the carrots, celery and onion before adding it to the rest of the dish.
+With my Tuna Tettrazini, the carrots get cooked in the casserole so they are soft, but not complete mush.
+And with my Baked Zucchini Carrot Tots, the carrots and zucchini still have some bite when baked.

 I knew I wanted to make the carrot fries, and I came up with a great pork chop dish to serve with them, but for some reason kept putting it off.
 Then I bought shredded carrots for another recipe last week, and it propelled me to make Matchstick Carrot Fries.